awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 The `snp_ids, chr, and chr_pos` arguments can be used to specify the column names for marker IDs, chromosome number and positions in the attached map file.\
-attached map file.\
 The `trait_pos` argument was used to specify the position of the target locus (*stg5*) on chromosome one.
 Users can specify the positions of multiple target loci as components of a list object for annotation.

-In Figure 11, the color intensity correlates positively with the marker In Figure 11, the color intensity correlates positively with the marker density or coverage.
+In Figure 11, the color intensity correlates positively with the marker density or coverage.
 Thus, areas with no color (white vertical gaps) depicts gaps in the marker coverage in the data.